 Advantages vs. Disadvantages

 A second reason for having two aquarium heaters is that if one heater fails to turn on (in the case of a burnt-out heater), the second heater will keep the aquarium at the desired temperature.
-Unfortunately, if the primary heater fails, but in the opposite direction (fails to turn off) the second heater will not help.
-The only cure for this is to keep an eye on your tank temperature with the help of a good saltwater aquarium thermometer and remove the faulty heater.
-Quite often, a faulty heater will leak electricity into the aquarium which can cause serious problems with the livestock in the tank as well as deliver a shock to anyone who puts a finger or hand into the tank water (paper cuts on your hand or fingers are a great way to find stray voltage in a tank).
+Unfortunately, if the primary heater fails to turn off (stuck in the heating position), the second heater will not help.
+The only cure for this is to keep an eye on your tank water temperature with the help of a good saltwater aquarium thermometer and remove the faulty heater.
+Quite often, a faulty heater will leak electricity into the aquarium, which can cause serious problems with the livestock in the tank as well as deliver a shock to anyone who puts a finger or hand into the water (paper cuts on your hand or fingers are a great way to find stray voltage in a tank).